Curriculum Overview

 Geography

-Through the 2014 National Curriculum framework, Geography is taught using a topic based approach and aims to support the pupils’ skills.
-Each geography topic has a linked ‘eco’ question and project, as well as high quality texts to help explore the different themes.
+Through the 2014 National Curriculum framework, Geography is taught using a topic-based approach and aims to support the pupils’ skills.
+Each geography topic has a linked ‘eco’ question and project, as well as high-quality texts to help explore the different themes.
 Children participate in activities which help them develop a greater understanding of their place in the world, and their rights and responsibilities to other people and the environment.
 We maximise children's Geography learning through providing them with a range of rich and memorable experiences such as trips to local parks, visits to our local market and various other visits to places of interest linked to the geography theme.

 Cooking